lgarron/clipboard-polyfill/README.md

 - `npm install clipboard-polyfill` and one of:
   - `import * as clipboard from "clipboard-polyfill/dist/clipboard-polyfill.promise"`
   - `const clipboard = require("clipboard-polyfill/dist/clipboard-polyfill.promise");`

+Note: the Promise polyfill in this build version *will* modify the global object.

 ## Which One?